Basement Membrane, Gomori Stain Kit

 Solutions: All solutions are manufactured by Newcomer Supply, Inc.

-All Newcomer Supply Stain Kits are designed to be used with Coplin jars filled to 40 ml following the staining procedure provided below.
+All Newcomer Supply Stain Kits are designed to be used with Coplin jars filled to 40 ml following the provided staining procedure.
 Some solutions in the kit may contain extra volumes.

 PRESTAINING PREPARATION: